N0toriou5/bioinformatics_with_python/README.md

 ## Folders
 ### conda_envs
 This folder contains useful conda environments for different bioinformatics tasks.
-To install a specific environment, simply download the corresponding .txt file and create your environment by running the following line of code
+To install a specific environment, simply download the corresponding .txt file and create your environment by running the following line of code:

 ```bash
  conda create --name <environment_name> --file requirements.txt